CharlieBurton10/waggytaillodge/README.md

 The W3C validator was used to validate the HTML on all pages of the website.
 It was also used to validate CSS in the style.css file.

-[Index Page HTML](docs/testing/w3cindex.png) - Passed but had 2 info points and then corrected them onthe other pages.
+[Index Page HTML](docs/testing/w3cindex.png) - Passed but had 2 info points and then corrected them on the other pages.

 [Our Services Page HTML](docs/testing/w3courservices.png) - 1 error on a stray div.
 Now deleted.